datocms/react-demo/README.md

-This app is a Demo app for using DatoCMS contents via GraphQL api on an Express.js app.
+This app is a Demo app for using DatoCMS contents via GraphQL api on a ReactJS app.

 ## Stack
 - webpack